 EcoAnalytics provides rich, comprehensive opinion research data to inform public debate and strengthen the work of organizations and agencies devoted to environmental protection.
-In its first year, July 2016-June 2017, Partners conducted two major national telephone surveys, with representative samples of 1,200 and 3,000 Canadians, including strong regional sub-samples.
+In its first two years, July 2016-June 2018, Partners have conducted two major national surveys annually, with representative samples of 1,200 and 3,000 Canadians, including strong regional sub-samples.

-Our Panoramic Survey (50 substantive questions, fielded in May 2017) drilled deeply to understand Canadians' opinions, and knowledge about, a broad range of other topical issues: land conservation, parks and endangered species, toxics, environmental regulations, oil pipelines etc.
+Our Panoramic Survey (50 substantive questions, fielded in May 2017 and 2018) has shed light on Canadians' opinions, and knowledge about, a broad range of other topical issues: transitioning to renewable energy, conservation, parks and endangered species, toxics, environmental regulations, oil pipelines etc.

 Climate survey shows strong support nationwide for government action to spur clean energy